steso-nommon/Pycharm-Workshop/README.md

 For example, you can have the "Dog" class from which you can create concrete instances like a dog named "Paqui".

-In this example there is a pizza shop which has a list of employees, a unique product manager and a key-value dictionary with a pizza type and its price.
+In this example there is a pizza shop which stores its employees as a dictionary {employee_name: employee_object}, a unique product manager and a key-value dictionary with a pizza type and its price.

 Complete the main method to create a pizza taking into account:
   * A Product manager can design pizzas for a concrete shop.